-- o Make adaptations to ensure that all pupils have access to the school curriculum and school activities. - o Support pupils to achieve their full potential despite any difficulty or disability they may have. - o Ensure that staff are aware of pupil's individual needs and teach in a way that is appropriate for them. - o Provide opportunities for pupils to develop confidence, self-esteem, and resilience. - o Work in partnership with parents/carers, pupils, and external agencies to cater for children's special educational needs and disabilities. - o Make provision for children with SEND to fully develop their abilities, interests, and talents. o Identify special educational needs at the earliest opportunity to ensure early intervention and support. - o Ensure all children with SEND are fully included in all aspects of school life and can develop their Cultural Literacy. - o Regularly review policy and practice to achieve the best outcomes for all our pupils.
+- Make adaptations to ensure that all pupils have access to the school curriculum and school activities. - Support pupils to achieve their full potential despite any difficulty or disability they may have. - Ensure that staff are aware of pupil's individual needs and teach in a way that is appropriate for them. - Provide opportunities for pupils to develop confidence, self-esteem, and resilience. - Work in partnership with parents/carers, pupils, and external agencies to cater for children's special educational needs and disabilities. - Make provision for children with SEND to fully develop their abilities, interests, and talents. - To Identify special educational needs at the earliest opportunity to ensure early intervention and support. - Ensure all children with SEND are fully included in all aspects of school life and can develop their Cultural Literacy. - Regularly review policy and practice to achieve the best outcomes for all our pupils.